weyert/backstage/plugins/catalog-backend/api-report.md

   // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen addEntityProvider(...providers: EntityProvider[]): NextCatalogBuilder;
+  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen addPermissionRules(...permissionRules: CatalogPermissionRule[]): void;
   // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen addProcessor(...processors: CatalogProcessor[]): NextCatalogBuilder;
   build(): Promise<{
     entitiesCatalog: EntitiesCatalog;